95th (Derbyshire) Regiment of Foot: Indian Rebellion

 The regiment embarked for the Cape of Good Hope in June 1857 but, within days of arriving in September 1857, it was sent on to India to help suppress the Indian Rebellion.
 The regiment took part in the capture of the entrenched town of Rowa in January 1858: Private Bernard McQuirt was awarded the Victoria Cross for his part in the action.
 It went on to take part in a skirmish at Kotah-ke-Serai in June 1858 during which the rebel leader, Rani of Jhansi, was killed.
 It also took part in the recapture of Gwalior later that month as well as several other actions during the Central Indian campaign.
 The regiment remained in India until October 1870 when it sailed for England.

 As part of the Cardwell Reforms of the 1870s, where single-battalion regiments were linked together to share a single depot and recruiting district in the United Kingdom, the 95th was linked with the 54th (West Norfolk) Regiment of Foot, and assigned to district no. 26 at Normanton Barracks in Derbyshire.
 On 1 July 1881 the Childers Reforms came into effect and the regiment amalgamated with the 45th (Nottinghamshire) (Sherwood Foresters) Regiment of Foot to form the Sherwood Foresters.

 Battle honours

+The regiment's battle honours were as follows: